 - A popping or snapping feeling during the injury, followed by severe pain

 Groin pulls are often divided into three degrees of severity:

-- 1st degree: Pain, but little loss of strength or movement
+- 1st degree: Mild pain, but little loss of strength or movement

-- 2nd degree: Pain and some tissue damage
+- 2nd degree: Moderate pain, mild to moderate strength loss and some tissue damage

-- 3rd degree: Pain, loss of function, and a complete tear of the muscle
+- 3rd degree: Severe pain, severe loss of strength and function due to a complete tear of the muscle

 What's the Treatment for a Groin Pull?